Codeinwp/tweet-old-post/readme.txt

 > ### Why to upgrade to PRO ?

-> Using the [PRO version](http://revive.social/plugins/revive-old-post/) of Revive Old Post unlocks a host of new features sure to improve social traffic to your website.
+> Using the [PRO version](http://revive.social/plugins/revive-old-post/) of Revive Old Posts unlocks a host of new features sure to improve social traffic to your website.

 > Awesome features in Pro: